-- 1 Sometimes an entity distributes assets other than cash (non-cash assets) as dividends to its owners acting in their capacity as owners.
-In those situations, an entity may also give its owners a choice of receiving either non-cash assets or a cash alternative. - 2 Indian Accounting Standards (Ind ASs) do not provide guidance on how an entity should measure distributions to its owners (commonly referred to as dividends).
-Ind AS 1 requires an entity to present details of dividends recognised as distributions to owners either in the statement of changes in equity presented as a part of the balance sheet or in the notes to the financial statements.
+- Sometimes an entity distributes assets other than cash (non-cash assets) as dividends to its owners acting in their capacity as owners.
+In those situations, an entity may also give its owners a choice of receiving either non-cash assets or a cash alternative. - Indian Accounting Standards (Ind ASs) do not provide guidance on how an entity should measure distributions to its owners (commonly referred to as dividends).
+Ind AS 1 requires an entity to present details of dividends recognised as distributions to owners either in the statement of changes in equity or in the notes to the financial statements.